 5. A lack of sleep during the week can be made up over the weekend.

-This common sleep myth is possibly one of the worst habits to form, as sleeping long hours on the weekend while cutting down on them through the week can throw your body’s biological clock all out of whack.
+This common sleep myth is possibly one of the worst habits to form, as sleeping longer hours on the weekend while cutting down on them through the week can throw your body’s biological clock all out of whack.
 Trying to catch up on your rest over the weekend will not actually reduce fatigue during the week either, and can lead to costly mistakes at work.

 6. Getting just an hour less of sleep at night will not have any effect on daytime functioning.

 This lack of sleep may not make you noticeably sleepy during the day, but even slightly less sleep than you’re used to can affect your ability to think properly and respond quickly, and it can even compromise your cardiovascular health and energy balance as well as your body’s ability to fight infections– particularly if the lack of sleep continues.
-If you’re consistently not getting enough sleep, a sleep debt will eventually build up that will indeed make you excessively tired during the day.
+If you’re consistently not getting enough sleep, a sleep debt will eventually build-up that will indeed make you excessively tired during the day.

 7. Your body can quickly adjust to different sleep schedules.

 In fact, your biological clock makes you naturally most alert during the daytime and drowsy as night falls.
 Thus, even if you work the night shift, you’ll simply automatically feel sleepy when nighttime comes.
 Most people do have the ability to “reset” their biological clock, but only with appropriately-timed cues, and even then, by just one to two hours per day at best.
-It can take more than a week, therefore, for you to adjust to a dramatically altered sleep/wake cycle, such as that you’d encounter when traveling across several time zones or switching from first shift at work to third.
+It can take more than a week, therefore, for you to adjust to a dramatically altered sleep/wake cycle, such as that you’d encounter when traveling across several time zones or switching from a first shift at work to a third.

 8. Sleep is a time when your body and brain shut down for rest and relaxation.